maschinenstadt/lib.js/README.md

 can just search for different file TYPE (directory, file, symlink, character, block, socket, fifo). .. and (b) IT IS REALLY SLOW - compared to `find`!
 BAD!

-Could anyone please look at my script code(s) in "main/020_file.js" at (1017) and send me a comment, why this is so much slower!
-Bad, bad. ... and sure, we can use `find` as child_process, but that's not what I'd really like to see!!

-I will extend the "file.find()" functionality to some nice things (including:
-`xargs` or other "filter" functionality for arrays w/ paths; with conversions from path lists to real "new File()" structures (which will be used by my own database, too).
+And I'll extend my "file.find()" functionality to some nice things (including `xargs` or other "filter" functionality for arrays w/ paths; with conversions from path lists to real "new File()" structures (which will be used by my own database, too).